hernantz/blog/content/how-to-publish-a-pelican-site-on-github.md

 Date: 2014-05-18 17:50
 Category: Programming
 Tags: pelican, git, python
-Summary: Step by step guide on how to publish a pelican website on Github
+Summary: Step by step guide on how to publish a pelican website on Github.

 ![Pelican a static site publishing tool](/images/pelican-a-static-site-publishing-tool-github.png)